nwillc/genfuncs/README.md

 import "github.com/nwillc/genfuncs"
 ```

-Package genfuncs implements various functions utilizing Go's Generics to help avoid writing boilerplate code, in particular when working with slices.
-Many of the functions are based on Kotlin's Sequence.
-This package, though usable, is primarily a proof-of-concept since it is likely Go will provide similar at some point soon.
+Package genfuncs implements various functions utilizing Go's Generics to help avoid writing boilerplate code\, in particular when working with slices\.
+Many of the functions are based on Kotlin's Sequence\.
+This package\, though usable\, is primarily a proof\-of\-concept since it is likely Go will provide similar at some point soon\.

 A large set of examples are found in https://github.com/nwillc/genfuncs/blob/master/examples_test.go